nasa/gesdisc-meditor/README.md

 ```

 An example subscriber is located in `./examples/subscriber` and shows how to subscribe to a specific model and how to send acknowledgements back to mEditor.

+The built-in notifier, which sends emails to users, is also a subscriber.
+The notifier subscribes to the `meditor-notifications` queue.